 Once on Jenny Lake Road, the Leigh Lake hike is easy and a very nice hike for all ages.

 Midday, I recommend making the detour to Teton Village.
 Riding the gondola is a unique thing to do here and even kids will love the spectacular view from Rendezvous Peak.
 You can also hike downhill to the Bridger Gondola and ride this back into the village.
+Note: The Aerial Tram is closed in 2021 in the summer and early fall for maintenance.
+You have the option to ride the Bridger Gondola round trip and hike up to Rendezvous Peak, a 3.6 mile out-and-back hike that is moderately strenuous.

 End with the boat trip across Jenny Lake and the hike to Inspiration Point.

-View from the aerial tram and Rendezvous Peak
+View from the Aerial Tram and Rendezvous Peak

 Best Time to Visit Grand Teton National Park